Impact in Action

 Impact Grant Details

-Impact Grants will be awarded to a total of eight applicants, and winners will receive:
+Impact Grants will be awarded to a total of 10 applicants, and winners will receive:

 Learning A-Z is partnering with schools to provide professional development and ensure that our literacy-focused solutions for instruction and practice are effective and easy to implement.
 The Impact School program taps into the power of collaboration and is designed to provide learning opportunities for both students and teachers.